By Beth Berkowitz, PsyD and Deanne Kelly, BS, OTRL.

 It is also imperative to keep your child’s strengths and needs in mind throughout this process and know that things might change depending on the day.
 Some days, younger children may want you to be with them for their session; other days, your child may not want to complete an anxiety worksheet, especially if they have been doing worksheets for school all week.
 Continue to discuss issues that arise with your child’s therapist and stay open to an ever-changing process.

 4. A note about teens

-As we know, sheltering in place has been exceptionally difficult for many of our teens.
-Allow them to set up a space that provides the most privacy for themselves during sessions right now.
+Allow teens to set up a space that provides the most privacy for themselves during sessions right now.
 Maybe get them a white noise machine or, if possible, take their siblings for a walk during the session.